 At the microscale level, the shells were composed of pure aragonite with a perfectly preserved mineral phase and no relevant diagenetic alteration, except for a slight degradation of the inter-crystalline organic phase retrieved (Cheli et al., 2021).

-Shell aging methods details
+Shell aging methods

-For counting surface external rings, which appeared as smooth clefts on the shell surface and as strong pigmented lines across the anterior-posterior axis, shells were scanned in transmitted light to enhance the contrast of the surface’s ridge and highlight bands at different densities.
+For counting surface external rings (Ramon and Richardson, 1992), which appeared as smooth clefts on the shell surface and as strong pigmented lines across the anterior-posterior axis, shells were scanned in transmitted light to enhance the contrast of the surface’s ridge and highlight bands at different densities.